 How are children registered in the program?

 Regina Food For Learning reacts to requests from schools to establish programs.
-A school may contact us with a general need for a program to service a few or many students that they feel are not receiving adequate nutrition.
+Any school (public or separate) may contact us with a general need for a program to service a few or many students that they feel are not receiving adequate nutrition.
 The school may feel that a lunch program would best fill the need for their students.
 We have two schools that offer universal snacks to their students.
 The idea here is that there is a general need in that particular school and that any surplus food from the snacks can be consumed by those students who need it most.
 In the schools that have smaller programs, the children requiring assistance register with Regina Food for Learning.

 Regina Food for Learning requires that all students receiving snacks, breakfasts or lunches must fill in a form indicating any food exemptions due to food allergies or restrictions in diet.
 The teachers are our connection to the students and assist us by gathering the forms and recommending children that could benefit from our programs.
 At the beginning of each school year we send information to each of the schools we service.
 Our intention is to service children who consistently arrive at school hungry.
 After the child has filled in the required registration form, lunches are provided in a discreet manner.
 In the schools that receive breakfast or lunches, the staff at that school and the students themselves often make up the meals using the menus and groceries we provide.
 In the schools offering universal snacks, all children are required to register and the snacks are distributed to every student on the scheduled days.
 Any surplus snacks are then available to be eaten by students who have greater need.